 Our ClearPoint system has a general indication for use.
-Our 510(k) clearance from the FDA permits us to market and promote our ClearPoint system in the United States for use in general neurosurgical procedures, which includes procedures such as biopsies, catheter insertions and electrode insertions.
+Our 510(k) clearance from the FDA permits us to market and promote our ClearPoint system in the United States for use in general neurosurgical procedures, which includes procedures such as biopsies, catheter insertions, and deep brain stimulation lead and electrode insertions.
 This is the same general indication for use that applies to other devices that have traditionally been used in the performance of stereotactic neurosurgical procedures.
 Similar to other conventional stereotaxy-based systems, our ClearPoint system's general neurosurgical indication for use does not reference specific neurosurgical procedures.
-In the European Union, our CE mark approval carries the same indication for use as our 510(k) clearance in the United States.
+In the EU, our CE mark approval carries the same indication for use as our 510(k) clearance in the United States.

-Our SmartFlow cannula has received 510(k) clearance and is indicated for use in the injection of Cytarabine, which is a chemotherapy drug, or for the removal of cerebrospinal fluid from the ventricles of the brain during an intracranial procedure.
+Our SmartFlow cannula has received 510(k) clearance for injection of Cytarabine or for removal of cerebrospinal fluid from the ventricles.
+It has also received CE mark for the injection of approved fluids into the brain.
 Delivery of other therapeutic agents using our SmartFlow cannula is investigational.
 The SmartFlow cannula is a disposable device intended for single patient use only and is not intended for implant.